macOS Sequoia Black Screen? Try These 8 Fixes

 Before you go to the offline repair store, some attempts can be made at home and are worth a try.

-In total, we'll introduce 8 methods below to fix the macOS Sonoma black screen.
+In total, we'll introduce 8 methods below to fix the macOS Sequoia black screen issue.
 Keep reading!

 Check Your MacBook's Power